Maximum rank of a Legendrian web: Concluding remarks

 From this it is a natural extension to consider the analogous problem for the webs on $\mathbb{Q}^5$ defined by a set of horizontal foliations with respect to the $\mbox{G}_2^{\C}$ invariant rank 2 distribution (Cartan distribution).

 \two 2.
-(In the complex analytic category) Is there a projective algebro-geometric proof of the bound on the dimension of the space of closed holomorphic 1-forms on surfaces in $\mathbb{Q}^3$ of given degree?
+(In the complex analytic category) Is there a projective geometric proof of the bound on the dimension of the space of closed holomorphic 1-forms for surfaces in $\mathbb{Q}^3$ of given degree?
 What is the appropriate definition of holomorphic 1-forms in this case?

-The projective duality above suggests one way of defining a holomorphic 1-form on a generally singular analytic surface $\, \Sigma \subset \mathbb{Q}^3$; a meromorphic 1-form on a surface in $\mathbb{Q}^3$ is holomorphic when its trace on a generic small open subset of $\, \PP^3$ vanishes.
+The projective duality above suggests one way of defining a holomorphic 1-form on a generally singular analytic surface $\, \Sigma \subset \mathbb{Q}^3$; a meromorphic 1-form on $\Sigma$ is holomorphic when its trace on a generic small open subset of $\, \PP^3$ vanishes.
 Does this agree with the notion of holomorphic forms given by Henkin \& Passare in \citep{HP}?
 In particular, is it true that a holomorphic 1-form on a surface in this sense is necessarily closed ? (likely not)

 \two 3.
 Given a set of $\, n+2\,$ points $\, \{ \, \textnormal{p}^1, \, \textnormal{p}^2, \, ... \, \textnormal{p}^{n+2} \, \}$ in $\, \R\PP^n$ in general position, the associated exceptional $\, n+3$ web $\, \mathcal{E}_{n+3}$ consists of the $\, n+2$ bundles of lines with vertices $\, \textnormal{p}^a$'s, and the family of rational normal curves through $\, \textnormal{p}^a$'s.
 Damiano in his thesis gave a characterization that, up to diffeomorphism, $\, \mathcal{E}_{n+3}$ is the unique non-linearizable quadrilateral web of curves in dimension $\, n$, \citep{Dam}.
 He also showed that $\, \mathcal{E}_{n+3}$ is of maximum rank based on the observation that $\, \mathcal{E}_{n+3}$ naturally occurs on the (smooth part of) configuration space of ordered set of $\, n+3$ points in $\, \R\PP^1$, which is essentially the quotient space of the Grassmannian $\, \tn{Gr}(2, \, \R^{n+3})$ by the Cartan subgroup of $\, \tn{SL}(n+3,\R)$.
 Modulo the codimension one subspace of combinatorial Abelian relations, the remaining single non-combinatorial Abelian relation is given by the trace of the appropriate power of the harmonic form representing the Euler class of the canonical bundle of $\, \tn{Gr}(2, \, \R^{n+3})$.
 It would be interesting if such a geometric construction exists for Legendrian webs.